 Original research is included to obtain the perspectives of risk management experts that managed risk through the impacts of the housing collapse, as well as an evaluation of current models utilized in the industry.

 The paper concludes with suggestions as how current risk management and modelling processes could be enhanced to better anticipate and manage mortgage risk and to minimize unexpected volatility in mortgage loan losses.
 Suggestions focus on going beyond classic regression modelling and including behavioral, demographic and affordability factors.

 Shulman, Jennifer, "Analysis of Modelling Deficiencies that Contributed to the High Unanticipated Loan Losses Incurred During the Housing Price Collapse of the Great Recession" (2020).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 1447.